0nix/ggj21/twine/evidence_questioning.md

 Lieutenant Sessler shrugged, with his yellowish grin.
 "Or maybe she is cold?"
 He quipped.

 Sergeant Bayer furrowed his brow, he almost seemed offended by that insinuation.
-"She was cold, that was the best you could come up with, Lieutenant Sessler?"
+"She was cold?
+That was the best you could come up with, Lieutenant Sessler?"

 Sessler scoffs, he's behaving like a teenage girl who is getting the business from her father.
-"Bayer, what was the average temperature outside today, during the day?"
+"Bayer, what was the temperature outside today?
+During the day."

 Sergeant Bayer lets out a chuckle, but not a pleasant one.
 "Is this a trick question, Lieutenant?"